Nivekk/KOS/README.md

     ALT:RADAR           // Your radar altitude
     BODY                // The current celestial body whose influence you are under MISSIONTIME         // The current mission time
-    VELOCITY            // The current orbital velocity
-    VERTICALSPEED
+    VELOCITY            // Vector of velocity.
+LOCK x to VELOCITY. print x:ORBIT:MAG.
+ORBIT or SURFACE VERTICALSPEED
     SURFACESPEED
     LATITUDE